aquietone/docs/boxhud/config/columns.md

 # Column Configuration

-Columns can have two types: `Property` or `Button`.
+Columns define how a particular property should be displayed.
+One column may show different properties depending on class or archtype, or may display the same property for all rows in the column.
+There are two types of columns:

+- `Property`
+- `Button`

 ## Property Columns

-Each property column includes several settings, for example:
+Each property column includes several settings.
+For example, the column defined below shows `Me.PctMana` for casters and `Me.PctEndurance` for melee.
+If the percent is greater than 70, the value will be green.
+If the value is less than 35, the value will be red.
+Otherwise, the value will be yellow:

 ```lua
 ["MP%"] = {